Image from Canva

 View of San Juan, Puerto Rico, near Fort Buchanan.
 Image from Canva.

-3) Military Housing and Availability of Off-Base Housing
+3) Overseas Military Housing and Availability of Off-Base Housing

-Whether you’re living on or off base, your sponsor should be able to give you details about finding housing in the local community and what’s required from the Housing Office.
-They can also let you know about the realities of housing size locally, and what you might opt to leave behind (more on this below).
+While you're deciding whether you'll live on or off the base, your sponsor should be able to give you details about finding housing in the local community and what’s required from the Housing Office.
+They can also let you know about the realities of housing size locally, and what you might opt to leave behind before your household goods are packed (more on this below).

-When we knew we’d be living on base at one location, our sponsor sent photos of the housing we’d be assigned and even floor plans.
-It was so helpful to our children especially to envision where we’d be living.
+When we knew we’d be living on base at one location, our sponsor sent photos of the housing we’d be assigned and even various floor plans.
+It was so helpful to our children especially to envision where we’d be living!

 Learn more: What to Expect When Renting a Home Overseas.